top of page

 2) Screenwriting & Directing, where we deliberate, debate and polish our script, review casting options and discuss directorial strategies.

-3) Cinema & Cultural Studies, where we watch films relevant to our own production and host visiting artists, so we can contextualize and dig deep into the real-life history, culture, and social dynamics of our planned film narrative.
+4) Cultural Studies, where we contextualize ad dig deep into the real life history, culture and social dynamics of our planned narrative and documentary projects.

 Craft Workshops